 As Pinto points out, at the time of King's murder, he was working on organizing poor and working class people of all races for a campaign called the Poor People's Campaign.
 King “connected the dots between economic inequality and racism," and advocated against racism as well as capitalism.
 For Pinto and others, it's of the utmost importance to remember the true legacy of King, and to continue his fight.

-Though King was killed half a century ago, the Poor People’s Campaign still exists today.
-The campaign states the goal of “uniting tens of thousands of people across the country to challenge the evils of systemic racism, poverty, the war economy, ecological devastation and the nation’s distorted morality.”
-In keeping with King, the Poor People’s Campaign’s mandate embraces a nonviolent approach to civil rights activism, focusing particularly on arts and culture.
+Though King was killed more than half a century ago, the Poor People's Campaign, which made a national call for a moral revival following the insurrection at the U.S. Capitol Building this month, still exists today.
+The campaign states the goal of “uniting tens of thousands of people across the country to challenge the evils of systemic racism, poverty, the war economy, ecological devastation and the nation's distorted morality."
+In keeping with King, the Poor People's Campaign's mandate embraces a nonviolent approach to civil rights activism, focusing particularly on arts and culture.
 The website for the Campaign features poetry, music, and visual art that addresses anti-poverty and anti-racist activism.

-Though King’s messages are now frequently watered down by many who claim to agree with his message and support his civil rights leadership, there are still many (primarily Black) activists who are carrying on the fight King was so instrumental in advancing.
-Visible in the ongoing Movement for Black Lives to the revived Poor People’s Campaign, to a prison strike that began today in Florida, the importance and continued relevance of King’s work and life are undeniable.
+Though King's messages are now frequently watered down by many who claim to agree with his message and support his civil rights leadership, there are still many (primarily Black) activists who are carrying on the fight King was so instrumental in advancing.
+Visible in the ongoing Movement for Black Lives, including Black Lives Matter, to the revived Poor People's Campaign is the importance and continued relevance of King's work and life are undeniable.